 During the third quarter of fiscal 2024, the Company recorded non-cash impairment charges of \$12,815 and \$8,000 for certain North America personal care tradenames (namely, Alba Botanica[®], Avalon Organics[®], and JASON[®]) and the ParmCrisps[®] trademark, respectively, to reduce the carrying amounts of such intangible assets to their estimated fair values of \$13,000 and nil, respectively.
 The fair value was determined using the relief from royalty method, and impairment charges were recorded within intangibles and long-lived asset impairment on the consolidated statements of operations.
 The assets are part of the North America reportable segment.
 As a result of the same factors triggering the interim impairment tests for the ParmCrisps[®] trademark, the Company completed impairment tests of the ParmCrisps[®] asset group, which was primarily comprised of amortizable customer relationships, machinery and equipment and operating lease right-of-use assets.
-The Company recorded non-cash impairment charges of \$10,586 to reduce the carrying amount of the ParmCrisps[®] customer relationships to their estimated fair value which was determined using a discounted cash flow analysis.
+The Company determined that the carrying amount of the ParmCrisps[®] asset group exceeded the estimated fair value.
+During the fiscal year ended June 30, 2024, the Company recorded non-cash impairment charges of \$10,586 to reduce the carrying amount of the ParmCrisps[®] customer relationships to their estimated fair value which was determined using a discounted cash flow analysis.
 Impairment charges were recorded within intangibles and long-lived asset impairment on the consolidated statements of operations.
-The customer relationships intangible asset was part of the North America reportable segment and was fully impaired.
+The customer relationship intangible asset was part of the North America reportable segment and was fully impaired.